 Assessment and weighing

-Only if the total weighted average is insufficient (5.49 or lower) and the insufficient grade is the result of an insufficient paper, a resit of the paper is possible (50%).
-In that case the convener of the course may assign a (new) topic and/or give a new deadline.
+Only if the total weighted average is 5.49 or lower and this is the result of the final assignement graded 5.49 or lower, a re-sit of that assignement is possible (50%).
+In that case the convener of the course may decide to assign a (new) topic.
+The deadline for this version will be determined by the course convener after consultation with the student.

 Students may request an oral elucidation of the assessment within 30 days after publication of the grade.